pnvttk/pnvttk/README.md

 - 🔭 I’m currently working as **Full Stack Developer on Web application at SCG.**

-- 🌱 I’m currently learning **React, Next.js, Tailwind and web security.**
+- 🌱 I’m currently learning **React, Tailwind, Cypress and web security.**

 - 📫 How to reach me **pannavach@outlook.com**